Home

 History and work of the Philippine Endemic Species Conservation Project (PESCP)

 The PESCP, founded by Professor Curio, started its work on Panay in 1996 by site investigations in the Central Panay Mountains.
 At various locations, efforts were made to establish research facilities from which studies on the area's fauna and flora could be conducted.
-Faunistic and floristic surveys were conducted during this time, but the logistics of performing these tasks in Central Panay proved beyond the means of the project at that time, and so with the discovery of significant stands of low-elevation rain forest in the NW Panay peninsula, to include a variety of endangered, endemic species of plants and animals, the PESCP relocated its operation to this area.
+Faunistic and floristic surveys were conducted during this time, but the logistics of performing these tasks in Central Panay proved beyond the means of the project at that time, and so with the discovery of significant stands of low-elevation rain forest in the NW Panay peninsula, to include a variety of endangered, endemic species of plants and animals, the PESCP relocated its main operation to this area.

 Coworkers